 Marc heavily invests in the telecommunication industry as his firm invested in Blue Jay Wireless, Splash Media, and Cardinal Telecom.
 His other investment sectors include business solutions, venture investing, and real estate.

 Marc has initiated a number of startups in his 34-years of his career.
 To make more startups and to incubate up to 3 companies at a time, he transformed the office of Timber Creek Capital to a high-quality incubation center with all the technology innovations in 2015.
 He understands that the current office would bring the best out of his team and will maximize the output.
 Interestingly, he looks to foster a number of startups by offering them office space, capital, marketing, banking, etc.

-Marc has a great kind heart, and a major share of his earnings are going to whom support is needed.
 He is known for his contributions to The Samaritan Inn, a shelter for homeless people in Texas.
 The shelter offers rooms, vocational training, and jobs for the struggling people and makes them support themselves.

 It is run mostly by the financial assistance and expert advice of Marc.
 The shelter houses 160 people at a time and makes them job-ready within five months.
 He also helps the homeless by offering assistance and constructing homes for them.
-His Sparky’s Kids foundation gave away more than 1,000 computers to struggling kids to help them to break the poverty.